NicholasYamamoto/varonis-devops-candidate-test-web-app/README.md

-# veronis-devops-candidate-test
+# veronis-devops-candidate-test-web-app
-Take-home assignment consisting of a barebones Python web app deployed to an EKS cluster.
+A barebones Python web application to be deployed as a Docker Image to a Worker Node in an AWS EKS cluster.